denten-books/plain-text/20-metaphor.md

 Apple's designers understood that the mapping of concepts between the physical and the computer-generated worlds is imperfect.
 For example, unlike a real-world file folder, constrained by the size of its containing cabinet, a computer folder can hold a nearly unlimited amount of files.
-Or, to be more precise, the electronic folder metaphor is subject to different constraints than those that limit the use of paper files.
-The image of a paper file should not therefore restrict the possibilities of what can be done to a digital file, the manual explains.
-The designer is to "strike a balance between the metaphor's suggested use and the ability of the computer to support and extend the metaphor" [@apple_apple_1987, 5].
-The user handling a virtual folder must recognize its capabilities beyond those suggested by its image.
+To be more precise, the electronic folder metaphor is subject to different constraints than those that limit the use of paper files.
+Images of paper files should not therefore restrict the possibilities of digital files, the manual explains.
+Designers are to "strike a balance between the metaphor's suggested use and the ability of the computer to support and extend the metaphor" [@apple_apple_1987, 5].
+Users handling virtual folders must recognize their capabilities beyond those suggested by iconography.
 Some attributes of the paper domain map onto the virtual, while other do not.
-Furthermore, the virtual contains possibilities not conveyed by the original vehicle.
+Virtual objects further contain possibilities not conveyed by analogy.

-A number of patents from IBM, Xerox, and Microsoft similarly evoke the logics of structural metaphor and domain blending.
+A number of patents from IBM, Xerox, and Microsoft evoke the logics of structural metaphor and domain blending.
 Consider US Patent #5,907,854 by Paula J. Cox et.al. of International Business Machines.
 The invention describes "a library metaphor that allows a user to organize the online books in a manner that has meaning and utility."
-The authors continue to explain that while "the actual books may be stored in many separate and distinct locations [...] the bookcase provides a familiar classification system."
-Further, they write that the creation of bookcase metaphors must involve "the creation of appropriate links to the actual online book/bookshelf/bookcase."
-The "book metaphor" ultimately "provides an easy to understand and intuitive model for a user who might not be familiar with on-line viewing tools" [@cox_method_1999].
+Its authors continue to explain that while "the actual books may be stored in many separate and distinct locations [...] the bookcase provides a familiar classification system."
+The creation of bookcase metaphors must also involve "the creation of appropriate links to the actual online book/bookshelf/bookcase."
+Book metaphors ultimately provide "an easy to understand and intuitive model for a user who might not be familiar with on-line viewing tools" [@cox_method_1999].

 Another metaphor machine can be found in the collaboration between the influential product design firm IDEO and Xerox in the 1990s.
 The two worked on